risav-pyakurel/Attendance_record_system/readme.md

-# Bottle Attendance Record System
+#  Attendance Record System

 ## Overview

-The Bottle Attendance Record System is a Django-based application tailored to manage employee attendance efficiently for Bottle.
+The  Attendance Record System is a Django-based application tailored to manage employee attendance efficiently for Bottle.
 This system includes user-friendly views to manage employee attendance, CSV import for bulk record creation, and email-based login using a custom user model.
 It incorporates multiple libraries to support custom forms, multi-select fields, and Nepali date functionality.

 ## Features